 Node.js (generic) on CloudMagnus

 A bare Node site with an allocated upstream port and a placeholder server.
 Bring your own framework.
+The platform handles the nginx reverse-proxy, SSL, the upstream port allocation, and the per-site Linux user; what runs on the port is yours.

 What our scaffold installs

-npm init -yin yourhtdocs/- A placeholder
+npm init -yin yourhtdocs/(creates a defaultpackage.json)- A placeholder

 server.jsusing only Node's built-inhttpmodule, listening on127.0.0.1:<allocatedPort>and responding "Node.js site ready on port <X>" - An allocated port from the 3000-3999 pool, unique per site, shown on the site detail page